These are all the issues we discussed on a live stream. I took all the community questions and made this webpage for them.

 This guide will walk you through a fresh Windows installation and debloat the services, tasks, and apps that are running in the background.
-These tweaks are for performance in mind and weaken the security of Windows in parts.
-You can customize the script to not have these performance tweaks.

 In this article, we will clean up Windows 10.
 This will include debloat, startup maintenance, system tweaks, and privacy settings.
 These 3 stages are broken down below and will help maintain a healthy Windows 10 system.
 I’d recommend re-running these steps every 6 months.